CV Workshop#

 Google Scholar screenshot

 • Paste the citation within your .bib file.
 (No preamble is needed).
+Generally .bib records are findable in Google Scholar or other article databases.

 Adding a bibliography